Midwife in the Tire Swing

 “I have never heard of Elizabeth Taylor,” Said Fr.
 Coughlin.

 “‘I’m not like anyone.
 I’m me.’
 Elizabeth Taylor will say that.
 In Butterfield 8,” said the Sixth Choir angel.
 “In that respect at least, Coughlin, you and the sainted Elizabeth are two cats of a color.”
+He took a deep drag on a lumpy brown cigarette.

 “She’s been here,” said Dave.